aubble/goTunneLS/README.md

 		"LogPath": "/dev/stdout"
 	}

-Note: read [example](#example) for a little tutorial on using it and the rest of the program.
+Note: read [example](#example) for a hands on tutorial on using config.json and the rest of the program.

 First is the Nodes array which consists of structs that represent the nodes to launch followed by LogPath to point to the logging file.
 The following section explains all the fields allowed in the structs representing nodes as well as an explanation of LogPath.